 Individuals from economically or educationally disadvantaged backgrounds are also disproportionately underrepresented in the medical profession.

-We would like a diverse profession and encourage children of all backgrounds to consider the PA profession as an option for them.
-We are trying to actively recruit from specific groups because they are so disproportionally represented in the PA profession, and the PA profession itself is less well known in medically underserved communities.
+We would like a diverse profession and encourage students of all backgrounds to consider the PA profession as an option for them.
+We are trying to actively recruit from underrepresented in medicine groups because they are much less represented in the PA profession, and the PA profession itself is less well known in medically underserved communities.

 Our country is growing more diverse every day, and it’s becoming especially important for clinicians to provide culturally responsive health care.
-Although all clinicians aim for cultural competency, minority PAs and physicians are more likely to provide that care.
+Although all clinicians aim for cultural competency, underrepresented in medicine PAs and physicians are more likely to provide that care.

-Minority Americans lag behind white Americans on nearly every health indicator, including health care coverage, life expectancy, and disease rates.
-Studies show minority PAs and physicians are more likely than white physicians to practice in medically underserved areas, and they are more likely to care for minority, poor, underinsured, and uninsured people.
+Underserved populations in the United States have many reasons why they have less access to quality health care and are more likely to experience health disparities compared to white Americans on nearly every health indicator, including health care coverage, life expectancy, and disease rates.
+Studies show minoritized PAs and physicians are more likely than white physicians to practice in medically underserved areas, and they are more likely to care for underserved, poor, underinsured, and uninsured people.

-Our main goal is to help students understand that people of color can and do succeed in the PA profession.
+Our main goal is to help students understand that people of color are needed and can succeed in the PA profession.
 Bring in a few medical props from your practice and try to share your experiences about getting into a PA program and practicing medicine.
 You’ll need at least 20 minutes, but no more than an hour.
 Work together with the school and teachers to find a time frame that works best for them and their students.